 - Unsound movement due to the size and weight of this dog

 - Gastric dilatation-volvulus (GDV) (Bloat) (dilation and twisting of the stomach which can be fatal if not given emergency veterinary treatment)

-- Hip dysplasia (malformation of the hip joints causing pain and disability): breed mean score 21.3 (parents should be much lower)
+- Hip dysplasia: breed 5 year mean score 20.2 (parents should be much lower)

 - The Dogue is one of the 15 high profile breeds designated by the Kennel Club as requiring particular monitoring by reason of visible conditions which may cause health and welfare concerns.

 - Eye testing in brachycephalic dogs should be routine as a foreshortened head/face can cause substantial welfare problems throughout a dog’s life.